Structured Binary Neural Networks for Image Recognition

-Note that $\xi(\bx)$ returns a $K$-dimensional binary vector which is used to select the $N$ activated branches.
-Nevertheless, during training, the indicator function $\mathbbm{1}(\cdot)$ for the $\text{Top-N}$ selection is non-differentiable.
+Nevertheless, during training, the selection process in Eq. (\ref{eq:hard_gate}) is non-differentiable.
 Moreover, it is crucial to update the parameters of the non-selective branches.
-To address this, we use $\text{Softmax}(\cdot)$ to approximate the gradients of $\xi(\cdot)$ for the back propagation:
+To address this, we use $\text{Softmax}(\cdot)$ to approximate the gradients of $\bg$ for the back propagation:

 In this way, we effectively address the gradient mismatch between the forward and backward, while allowing all experts are updated properly during training.